What3words

-What3words differs from most location encoding systems in that it uses words rather than strings of numbers or letters, and the pattern of this mapping is not obvious; the algorithm mapping locations to words is protected by copyright.
+What3words differs from most location encoding systems in that it uses words rather than strings of numbers or letters, and the pattern of this mapping is not obvious; the algorithm mapping locations to words is copyrighted.

+What3words has been subject to a number of criticisms both for its closed source code and the significant risk of ambiguity and confusion in its three word addresses.
+This has resulted in some to advise against the use of What3words in safety critical applications.

-The company has a website, apps for iOS and Android, and an API for bidirectional conversion between what3words addresses and latitude/longitude coordinates.
+The company has a website, apps for iOS and Android, and an API for bidirectional conversion between What3words addresses and latitude–longitude coordinates.

 History

-Founded by Chris Sheldrick, Jack Waley-Cohen, Mohan Ganesalingam and Michael Dent, what3words was launched in July 2013.
-Sheldrick and Ganesalingam conceived the idea when Sheldrick, working as an event organizer, struggled to get bands and equipment to music venues using inadequate address information.
-Sheldrick tried using GPS coordinates to locate the venues, but decided that words were better than numbers after a one-digit error led him to the wrong location.
+Founded by Chris Sheldrick, Jack Waley-Cohen, Mohan Ganesalingam and Michael Dent, What3words was launched in July 2013.
+Sheldrick and Ganesalingam conceived the idea when Sheldrick, working as an event organizer, struggled to get bands and equipment to the appropriate loading docks and entrances of large music venues.
+Sheldrick tried using GPS coordinates, but decided that words were better than numbers after transposing two digits led a driver to the wrong location.
 He credits a mathematician friend for the idea of dividing the world into 3 m squares, and the linguist Jack Waley-Cohen with using memorable words.
 The company was incorporated in March 2013 and a patent application for the core technology filed in April 2013.
-In November 2013, What3words raised $500,000 of seed funding.
+In November 2013, What3words raised US$500,000 of seed funding.

+What3words originally sold "OneWord" addresses, which were stored in a database for a yearly fee, but this offering was discontinued as the company switched to a business-to-business model.
+In 2015, the company was targeting logistics companies, post offices, and couriers.

-In January 2018, Mercedes-Benz bought approximately 10% of the company and announced support for What3words in future versions of the Mercedes-Benz User Experience infotainment and navigation system.
+In January 2018, Mercedes-Benz bought approximately 10% of the company and announced support for What3words in future versions of their infotainment and navigation system.

-In 2018, the company had a turnover of £274,000 and lost £11M.
-In the year ending December 2019, the company lost £14.5M and had reported assets of £24.7M.
-By January 2020, the company had reached 100 employees and raised over £50M from investors.
-In the year ending December 2020, the company lost £16.09M.
-In the year ending December 2021, the company lost £43.29M.

 In March 2021, it was announced that ITV plc had invested £2 million in What3words as the first investment in its media-for-equity scheme.

-Users

-Emergency services

-Since 2019, What3words has seen adoption by emergency services, who can use it for free and frequently promote the app on social media.
-As of September 2021, more than 85 per cent of British emergency services teams use What3words, including the Metropolitan Police and London Fire Brigade.
-Support has also been added to the Australian Government's Triple Zero Emergency Plus App.